This article is the ninth in a series of biographies about members of the 32nd Station Hospital (and the second of four about the unit’s nurses).

 While researching Mowbray’s story, I came across a newspaper article in the Wilmington Morning News (Wilmington, Delaware) from January 3, 1944 that stated:

 LIEUT.
 DOROTHY MOWBRAY, daughter of Mr. and Mrs. A. Q. Mowbray, 209 West Twenty-first Street, who has been serving in Africa, is home on sick leave.
 Her room-mate in North Africa was Lieut.
 Marie Thielemann, a graduate of St. Francis Hospital Training School of Nurses, previously stationed with her at Fort DuPont.
 Among the physicians on the staff was Maj.
 Robert O. Y. Warren in this city.

-No unit is listed, which was typical of operational security regarding news stories during World War II.
+No unit was listed, which was typical of operational security regarding news stories during World War II.
 However, both Thielemann and Warren were members of the 32nd Station Hospital.
 I contacted Mowbray’s nephew, who had an unpublished manuscript written by his aunt which confirmed her unit was the 32nd Station Hospital.
-This manuscript will be published in the coming months as the Collections section of the site is filled in.
-She also wrote a series of ten articles for the Wilmington Morning News published between November 23 and December 4, 1944.
+This manuscript will be published in the Collections section of the site as it is filled in.
+She also wrote a series of ten articles for the Wilmington Morning News published between November 23, 1944, and December 4, 1944.